vitaly-t/pg-promise/README.md

 ### Raw Text

-When a variable ends with `:raw`, or shorter syntax `^`, the value is to be injected as raw text, without escaping.
+When a variable name ends with `:raw`, or shorter syntax `^`, the value is to be injected as raw text, without escaping.

 Such variables cannot be `null` or `undefined`, because of the ambiguous meaning in this case, and those values will throw error `Values null/undefined cannot be used as raw text.`